 37200 Wild Mtn Rd, Taylors Falls, MN 55084

-Prices: $26/2-hour session; FREE Snow Tubing ticket on your birthday.
+Save FREE snow tubing ticket on your birthday.
 Bring ID!
+They also offer birthday parties.

-More Family Fun: Skiers will also enjoy the Wild Mountain ski resort, where both lessons and rentals are offered.
-Friday and Saturday Nights — Starlight Tubing under “cosmic lights.”
+More family fun Skiers will also enjoy the Wild Mountain ski resort, where both lessons and equipment rentals are offered.
+Friday and Saturday nights — Starlight Tubing under “cosmic lights.”

 Twin Cities Snow Tubing Hills –